 I’d also suggest not making the three words into a phrase like, “Get stuff done.”
 The best ones I’ve seen are when people bring together three separate words that may not be that related to each other, each word describing a specific goal or facet of a goal.
 And don’t be an overachiever and develop different three-word sets for different parts of your life.
-Just three words for your entire life for 2010.
+Just three words for your entire life.

 Examples I saw: